MinecraftCitiesNetwork/democracycraft-wiki/blog/2024-06-23-player-feedback-survey.md

 Below are ratings broken down by department of the Staff team. :)

-::: note How are ratings classified and calculated?
+:::info How are ratings classified and calculated?
 For the purposes of this post, we've grouped numerical ratings into five categories, Very Poor (`1`), Poor (`2`), Fair (`3`), Good (`4`), and Excellent (`5`).

 The Percentage of Responses found below in each table is calculated by summing up all scores belonging to each respective category, then dividing it by the number of responses received for each respective category.